Cantor sets in higher dimension I: Criterion for stable intersections: Introduction

 Relying on our criterion, we present a method for constructing explicit examples of $\cC^{1+\alpha}$ stably intersecting Cantor sets in $\R^d$ (see \S\ref{sec: Affine QC-Cantor sets}).
 This construction operates in the most fragile and critical regimes, where the Hausdorff dimension of one of the Cantor sets is arbitrarily small and both Cantor sets are nearly homothetical.
 In particular, we have the following.

-\begin{theoremain} For every $d\in\N$, $\alpha\in(0,1)$ and $\epsilon>0$, there exists a pair of Cantor sets $(K, K')$ in $\R^d$ with $\cC^{1+\alpha}$ stable intersection such that $\dim_{\rm{HD}}(K) <\epsilon$.
-Moreover, the Cantor sets $K,K'$ may be affine and arbitrarily close to the space of conformal (or homothetical) Cantor sets. \end{theoremain} Here, as in the one-dimensional setting, $\cC^{1+\alpha}$ regularity plays a crucial role.
-In fact, in a forthcoming paper \cite{NZ2}, extending the work of Moreira \cite{Moreira-acta2011} to higher dimensions, we demonstrate that for the examples of Thoerem \ref{thm: Main: Real example} (where $\dimHD(K) < 1$) the intersection of $K$ and $K'$ cannot exhibit $\cC^1$ stability.
-Thus, despite some conjectures in \cite{Asaoka}, we propose the following problem, for which we expect a positive answer.
+\begin{theoremain} For every $d\in\N$, $\alpha\in(0,1)$ and $\epsilon>0$, there exists a pair of Cantor sets $(K, K')$ in $\R^d$ with $\cC^{1+\alpha}$ stable intersection such that $\dimHD(K) <\epsilon$.
+Moreover, the Cantor sets $K,K'$ can be chosen to be affine and arbitrarily close to the space of conformal (or homothetical) Cantor sets. \end{theoremain} Here, as in the one-dimensional setting, $\cC^{1+\alpha}$ regularity plays a crucial role.
+In fact, in a forthcoming paper \cite{NZ3}, which extends the work of Moreira \cite{Moreira-acta2011} to higher dimensions, we demonstrate that for the examples constructed in Theorem \ref{thm: Main: Real example} (where $\dimHD(K) < 1$) the intersection of $K$ and $K'$ cannot exhibit $\cC^1$ stability.
+Thus, despite the results in \cite{Asaoka}, we propose the following problem, for which we expect a positive answer.

 \begin{problem} Let $(K,K')$ be a pair of regular Cantor sets in $\R^d$ satisfying